Jules Bellisio

-Dr. Bellisio is a Telcordia Fellow, a Fellow of the IEEE (Institute of Electrical and Electronics Engineers), a member of the Society of Motion Picture and Television Engineers (SMPTE), and a member of the Internet Society.
+Dr. Bellisio is a Telcordia Fellow, a Fellow of the IEEE (Institute of Electrical and Electronics Engineers) for contributions to and leadership in the conception and realization of digital television systems for current and emerging telecommunications networks, a member of the Society of Motion Picture and Television Engineers (SMPTE), and a member of the Internet Society.
 He was the President and Chairman of the Board of DAVIC (the Digital Audio Visual Council), and is currently Executive Director of the Federal Communications Commission Technological Advisory Council (FCC TAC).
 He is also a member of the National Academy of Sciences Intelligent Transportation Systems Standards Review Committee, the ATSC (Advanced Television Systems Committee), the Software Defined Radio Forum, and the TV-Anytime Forum.